kame31/HueServer/README.md

 - iTunes next track
 - Good Night iTunes -t:600
 - Kitchen: h:23000 s:200 b:100 -t:0

-//Optionally you can override the default transition-time set on iOS by adding "-t:5" to your command.
+Optionally you can override the default transition-time set on iOS by adding "-t:5" to your command.
-//5 stands for 5 ms; you can set a transition-time between 0ms and 2h.
+5 stands for 5 ms; you can set a transition-time between 0ms and 2h.

 Special functions